crushlovely/Amaro/README.md

 ### Logging, Error Reporting, Testing
 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) is configured for logging.
 A [custom formatter](https://github.com/crushlovely/Sidecar/blob/master/Sidecar/CRLMethodLogFormatter.h) is used by default to include the class and method name in log messages.
-* The [Crashlytics framework](http://crashlytics.com) is included, and tied into CocoaLumberjack via [CrashlyticsLumberjack](https://github.com/TechSmith/CrashlyticsLumberjack) so that high-importance log messages are sent to Crashlytics.
-* [Aperitif](https://github.com/crushlovely/Aperitif), to check for updates of the app in [Installr](https://installrapp.com) and prompt the user to install them (in ad hoc builds only, obviously).
-* [Specta](https://github.com/specta/specta), [Expecta](https://github.com/specta/expecta), and [OCMokito](https://github.com/jonreid/OCMockito) are included to allow for the creation of [Rspec](http://rspec.info)-like tests.
+* [Specta](https://github.com/specta/specta) and [Expecta](https://github.com/specta/expecta) are included to allow for the creation of [Rspec](http://rspec.info)-like tests.
 Xcode integration for testing is fully configured; add your tests to the Specs target and hit Cmd+U.
-* The test target automatically generates code coverage data that can be viewed with [Cover Story](https://code.google.com/p/coverstory/) or [gcov](http://gcc.gnu.org/onlinedocs/gcc/Gcov-Intro.html).

-### Visuals
-* [Pixate Freestyle](https://github.com/Pixate/pixate-freestyle-ios), for easy, centralized app styling via CSS.
-    * SCSS files included in the project are automatically compiled at build-time, and only the resulting CSS is included in your app.
-This functionality requires that [Sass](http://sass-lang.com/install) be installed and available in your path (or in your default RVM configuration's path).

 ### Utility Belt
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking)
 * [libextobjc](https://github.com/jspahrsummers/libextobjc)'s [scope](https://github.com/jspahrsummers/libextobjc/blob/master/extobjc/EXTScope.h) and [keypath checking](https://github.com/jspahrsummers/libextobjc/blob/master/extobjc/EXTKeyPathCoding.h) modules.
-* [FormatterKit](https://github.com/mattt/FormatterKit), for all your string-formatting needs.
 * [Asterism](https://github.com/robb/Asterism), a fast, simple and flexible library for manipulating collections.
 * [Sidecar](https://github.com/crushlovely/Sidecar), Crush's homegrown library.
 Features commonly needed functionality, such as creating UIColors from hex, playing short sound effects, and performing blocks on the main thread.

 ### More...
-Additionally, the Podfile notes a few optional libraries that you may find useful:
+Additionally, the Podfile notes a few other libraries that you may find useful:

+* [FormatterKit](https://github.com/mattt/FormatterKit), for all your string-formatting needs.
 * [PromiseKit](https://github.com/mxcl/PromiseKit/blob/master/LICENSE), a promises/futures library similar to [Promises/A+](http://promises-aplus.github.io/promises-spec/), and related wrappers for core libraries.
 * [Mantle](https://github.com/MantleFramework/Mantle), a project from the GitHub folks to make simpler, safer model classes.
 * [SSKeychain](https://github.com/soffes/sskeychain), a friendly wrapper around the Keychain API.
 * [DateTools](https://github.com/MatthewYork/DateTools), if you find yourself needing to do a lot of datetime math.
-* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs), to stub out responses from web services for testing or early in development.

 ## Maintaining the Spirit